driftluo/cita-cli/README.md

 A easy-to-use [CITA](https://github.com/cryptape/cita) command line tool.

-Just like the relationship between redis_cli and redis.
+Just like the relationship between redis-cli and redis.

 ## Overview